JatinVira/duckietown_contrib/DB21/README.md

 ## Learning Outcomes

-The goal of this Learning Experience is to get started and understand your DuckieBot21 robot.
+The goal of this Learning Experience is to get started and understand your Duckiebot DB21 robot.
 By the end of this Learning Experience, you will be able to:

-1. Understand the breakdown of the DuckieBot21 robot into different sections.
+1. Understand the breakdown of the Duckiebot DB21 robot into different sections.
 2. Understand the purpose and functionality of each section.
-3. Be able to identify and locate the different components of the DuckieBot21 robot.
+3. Be able to identify and locate the different components of the Duckiebot DB21 robot.
 4. Understand the basic working principles of these components.
 5. Understand how these components work together to enable the robot to perform complex tasks.